hannea/monitor/README.md

 # monitor
-R package used to monitor wind turbines.
+R package with functions used to generate a monitor model of wind turbines.
+The monitor models are found in the Github repository on https://github.com/hannea/thesis/model_scripts.

 ### How to Install